-Tone can be a tricky thing for medical companies.
+For instance, tone can be a tricky thing for medical companies.
 You want to be authoritative and knowledgeable, and those things are necessary no matter what area of the medical industry you are in.

 However, companies that deal directly with consumers must also find a way to connect emotionally with their audience.
 A warm tone can do a great deal to reassure the public and build trust.

-The language that medical professionals use may be difficult for civilians to understand.
+Another aspect is the language that medical professionals use may be difficult for civilians to understand.
 You need to balance the use of medical jargon with effective communication.

-Tips for Effective Branding
+Tips for Effective Branding For The Medical Industry

 To brand your company effectively, you must use all of the elements of your brand consistently.
 Here are some tips to help you do that.